A Journey of Transforming Nemeses to Vindicators – Shilpi Kulshrestha

 Born in Rajasthan, grandparents from Pakistan, moved around from Naseerabad, Hissar, Jamnagar, Calcutta, Shillong to Chennai.
 When asked the question, “where are you from”, Shilpi shines her pearly-whites, affirming with pride – “From all over the place.”

-Having spent the longest of her growing years in Shillong, Shilpi Kulsreshtha grew up to love the quaint hilly hamlet, not only because it brought her closer to nature and lead the path to lifelong friendships, but because, it was here that she met her nemesis-turned-vindicator – Tennis.
+Having spent the longest of her growing years in Shillong, Shilpi Kulshrestha grew up to love the quaint hilly hamlet, not only because it brought her closer to nature and lead the path to lifelong friendships, but because, it was here that she met her nemesis-turned-vindicator – Tennis.

 The Racket Fanatic

 Tennis had never been Shilpi’s first love, on the contrary, it was initially enforced by her father, who is currently a doctor in the Indian army.
-Having dreamed of becoming a tennis star as a younger man, Mr. Kulsreshtha saw his life leading him towards cricket and squash, sports that were more affordable in those days.
+Having dreamed of becoming a tennis star as a younger man, Mr. Kulshrestha saw his life leading him towards cricket and squash, sports that were more affordable in those days.
 His love for tennis lead him to the Indian army, where he had often seen enthusiastic young men smashing hits and serving the most impressive of backhands in the army camps.

 He passed the dream on to her, giving her a rigid schedule to follow.